Goyt Valley walk 4: Errwood Hall & The Shrine

 4: It’s still possible to make out the faint traces of the ornamental garden with its central fountain which lay beyond the stone arches and doorway.
 At the far end is a series of stone steps which once formed part of an impressive archway.
 Head up these steps.

 5: Look out for some stone steps on the right.
-The accompanying video shows the walk going up these steps and the left along the side of the valley.
-But this path can get muddy and overgrown.
-So you may prefer to simply follow the path straight ahead – as shown on the map.
+Climb these and follow the path to the left, through the trees.
+This path can get muddy and overgrown.
+So you may prefer to simply follow the path straight ahead.
 Both paths exit near the ruins of Castedge Farmhouse.

 6: To view the hilltop graves of the Grimshawe family, take the path which winds up the side of the slope behind the farmhouse ruins.
 Again, there’s lots of information on the website about both the graves and Castedge Farmhouse.